NullBrunk/Laravel-starter/README.md

 A simple Laravel starter kit
 </div>

 This is a simple Laravel Starter Kit with Auth preimplemented (Migration, Model, Controller & Middlewares).
-Routing has also been preconfigured, as well as the login and signup views.<br>
+Routing has also been preconfigured, as well as the login and signup views.
-This Laravel installation also comes with a minimal CSS preconfiguration, and Laravel Debugbar.

 # Installation